 Community Engagement Opportunities

 - Tuesday, May 4 - Sunday, September 5, 2021 - Online Feedback Opportunity

-- Provide feedback on draft policy recommendations through September 5 by visiting this online feedback platform.
+- The community provided feedback on draft policy recommendations through an online platform.
 Input received will be incorporated in the final draft policy recommendations anticipated for consideration by Planning Commission and City Council this fall.